trueheart78/gem_lookup/README.md

 ### Design

-The idea behind `gem_lookup` is that you'll call the it using the `gems` executable coommand.
+The idea behind `gem_lookup` is that you'll call the it using the `gems` executable command.
 It should be used when you are doing maintenance and project upgrades.
 It will be able to answer questions the [RubyGems website][rubygems site] can.